Freakwill/ell/README.md

-Only difference is that in Ell, we use `@` to implement convolution, as in following example.
+Only exception is that in Ell, we use `@` to implement convolution, as in following example.

 ```python
 from ell import *